lanedenson/AssemblyAI-Sandbox/README.md

 - Moves processed files to a completed folder
 - Saves transcripts to an output directory
 - Option to delete individual transcripts from AssemblyAI after processing
-- Option to delete all existing transcripts from AssemblyAI before processing

 ### Transcript Management (`delete-transcripts.py`)
 - Manages both local and remote transcripts